America's newest water safety challenge is something you've never heard of - Local News 8

 Pseudomonas pneumonia was responsible for 15,500 hospitalizations and 730 deaths each year, costing the US $453 million annually.

-People would come in contact with these airborne diseases through shower heads, building cooling towers and decorative outdoor fountains, the report said.
+People would come in contact with these airborne diseases through shower heads, building cooling towers and decorative outdoor fountains, among other sources, the report said.

 The CDC team also tracked illnesses caused by the parasite cryptosporidium and the salmonella, shigella, vibrio, campylobacter and Shiga toxin-producing E. coli bacterias, which all typically cause stomach cramps and bloody diarrhea.

-Note: Correction: A prior version of this story misstated the impact of biofilm-related pathogens in the United States’ drinking water.
-These pathogens inside pipes are contributing to outbreaks that are responsible for over 7 million illnesses and 6,000 deaths every year.